mkner/visual-odometry/README.md

 ##

-<sub>Project is partially derived and motivated from a continued research direction in the University Of Tornoto course "Visual Perception for Self-Driving Cars"</sub>
+<sub>Project is partially derived and motivated from a possible continued research direction in the University Of Tornoto course "Visual Perception for Self-Driving Cars"</sub>